-Registered Nurse – Emergency Dept. – 36 hours/week
+Registered Nurse – 36 hrs/wk Emergency Department (nights)

 Job Summary: Provide professional nursing care within the Emergency Department: coordinates care planning with other disciplines.
 Provide care that meets the psychosocial, physical and general aspects of care.
 Determine priorities of care based on physical and psychosocial needs of patients, as well as factors influencing patient flow through the system.
 Communicate with ED physicians regarding changes in patient’s status, symptomatology and results of diagnostic studies.
 Respond quickly and accurately to changes in condition or response to treatment.